Khan/genqlient/README.md

 Config options:
 - file locations (queries, generated, schema (or get via HTTP))
-- use ctx or not, incl. complexities of how Khan uses context
+- use ctx or not, including complexities of how Khan uses context
 - HTTP calling convention (is there enough variation to matter?)

 Other: